techidaily/site-win11-tips/source/_posts/address-the-empty-spaces-for-windows-11-image-tiles.md

  Hopefully, one of the fixes listed above will resolve your issue, but if they don't, try these:

 * Ensure that the drive where you are experiencing this issue has enough free storage space.
-Consider[freeing up the storage space](https://www.makeuseof.com/windows-11-free-up-storage-space/) if it's running low.
+Consider [freeing up the storage space](https://www.makeuseof.com/windows-11-free-up-storage-space/) if it's running low.
 * [Change the default app in Windows 11](https://www.makeuseof.com/change-windows-11-default-apps/) for files that don't have thumbnails.
 * Install any pending Windows updates.